run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 The Run:ai scheduler determines fairness between multiple over-quota Projects according to their GPU quota.
 Consider for example two Projects, each spawning a significant amount of workloads (e.g. for Hyperparameter tuning) all of which wait in the queue to be executed.
 The Run:ai Scheduler allocates resources while preserving fairness between the different Projects regardless of the time they entered the system.
 The fairness works according to the __relative portion of the GPU quota for each Project.__ To further illustrate that, suppose that:

-* Project A has been allocated with a quota of 3 GPUs.
+* Project A has been allocated a quota of 3 GPUs.
-* Project B has been allocated with a quota of 1 GPU.
+* Project B has been allocated a quota of 1 GPU.

 Then, if both Projects go over quota, Project A will receive 75% (=3/(1+3)) of the idle GPUs and Project B will receive 25% (=1/(1+3)) of the idle GPUs.
 This ratio will be recalculated every time a new Job is submitted to the system or an existing Job ends.

 This fairness equivalence will also be maintained amongst __running__ Jobs.
 The scheduler will preempt training sessions to maintain this equivalence

 ### Over-Quota Priority
-When Over-Quota Priority feature is enabled, Run:ai scheduler allocates GPUs within-quota and over-quota using different weights.
+When the Over Quota Priority feature is enabled, The Run:ai scheduler allocates GPUs within-quota and over-quota using different weights.
 Within quota, GPUs are allocated based on assigned GPUs.
 The remaining over-quota GPUs are allocated based on their relative portion of GPU Over Quota Priority for each Project.
 GPUs Over-Quota Priority values are translated into numeric values as follows: None-0, Low-1, Medium-2, High-3.

 Let's examine the previous example with Over-Quota Weights: